swu-uky/final-project/README.md

 ## I. Introduction

-In the history of professional sports, there has always been questions surrounding (home advantage)[https://en.wikipedia.org/wiki/Home_advantage]: Does it even exist?
+In the history of professional sports, there has always been questions surrounding [home advantage](https://en.wikipedia.org/wiki/Home_advantage):<br>
+Does it even exist?
 If so, what causes it?<br>
 The three most commonly believed and cited factors are:<br>

 1. <b>Crowd involvement: The psychological effects of cheering and booing from fans.</b><br>